katie1205/Email_Conversations_Participation/README.md

 ## Objectives
 The objectives were met through answering the following questions:
  + What is the total number of conversations in which each individual participated?
- + how many times that person appeared in the “From”, “To”, “CC”, and “BCC” columns, respectively?
+ + How many times did each person appear in the “From”, “To”, “CC”, and “BCC” columns?
  + Which individuals have appeared in conversations marked as highly important?